aazuspan/xarray-regressions/README.md

     )
 ```

 Running the test once will write `da` to a local NetCDF[^netcdf], and future test runs will compare `da` with the stored result.
-Values, dimensions, and coordinates are checked using [xr.testing.assert_equal](https://docs.xarray.dev/en/stable/generated/xarray.testing.assert_equal.html) or [xr.testing.assert_allclose](https://docs.xarray.dev/en/latest/generated/xarray.testing.assert_allclose.html) (if `atol` or `rtol` are given).
-Names and attributes are checked seperately.
+Values, dimensions, and coordinates are checked using [xr.testing.assert_allclose](https://docs.xarray.dev/en/latest/generated/xarray.testing.assert_allclose.html) to allow for minor floating point differences between systems, but can be tested for exact equality by specifying `rtol=0` and `atol=0`.
+Names and attributes are checked separately.
 Encodings are *not* currently checked.

 If `make_dataarray(name="test_array")` returns a different result in the future, the test will fail: